What do we wear rafting?

 How old must I be?

-Minimum age for our summer trips is 8 provided the child is with a family group.
+The minimum age for our summer trips is 8 provided the child is with a family group.
 During the spring we suggest ages 16+ in April, 10+ in May.

 Can I go rafting if I am overweight?